-After two years at Oxford, Dr. Goodale accepted a position in the School of Psychology at the University of St. Andrews in Scotland.
-After six years at St. Andrews, Prof. Goodale returned to Canada in 1977 when he was offered a post at the University of Western Ontario, where he now holds the Canada Research Chair in Visual Neuroscience in the Departments of Psychology and the Department of Physiology and Pharmacology.
+After two years at Oxford, Prof. Goodale accepted a position in the School of Psychology at the University of St. Andrews in Scotland.
+After six years at St. Andrews, Prof. Goodale returned to Canada when he was offered a post at the University of Western Ontario, where he now holds the Canada Research Chair in Visual Neuroscience in the Department of Psychology and the Department of Physiology and Pharmacology.

-In addition to his research activities, Prof. Goodale has been active in developing the graduate program in Neuroscience and Western Ontario, for which he was awarded the prestigious E.G. Pleva Award for Contributions to Teaching in 1994.
-Dr. Goodale serves on the editorial board of a number of journals including Experimental Brain Research, Neuropsychologia, Proceedings of the Royal Society B, and Mutisensory Research.
+In addition to his research activities, Prof. Goodale has been active in developing the graduate program in Neuroscience at Western, for which he was awarded the prestigious E.G. Pleva Award for Contributions to Teaching in 1994.
+Prof. Goodale serves on the editorial board of a number of journals including Experimental Brain Research, Neuropsychologia, Proceedings of the Royal Society B, and Mutisensory Research.
 He is the past-President of the Association for the Scientific Study of Consciousness.
 In 1999, he was awarded the D.O.
 Hebb Award by the Canadian Society for Brain, Behaviour, and Cognitive Science in recognition of his distinguished scientific achievements.
 Western awarded him the Hellmuth Prize for Research and also made him a Distinguished Professor.
-He is a Fellow of both the Royal Society of Canada and the Royal Society (UK), and most recently, was made a Fellow of the Royal Society of Canada.
+He is a Fellow of both the Royal Society of Canada and the Royal Society (UK), and most recently, was made a Fellow of the Royal Society of Biology (UK).